triradial/Freon4dsl/docs/CRC-Plan.md

 ## Graham

 ### To-Do
-- [ ] '+' should expand if collapsed
-- [ ] change the 'Errors' tab to something friendlier, e.g., 'Issues', 'To-Do', 'Incomplete'
-- [ ] Investigate how Freon shows error under field to see if we can use it, e.g., box
 - [ ] Improve light-mode, e.g., add more contrast so things like patient date slider is visible.
 - [ ] Document and test the steps to bring on a user
 - [ ] Create a repeatable demo script (whoever is done first will do this)